ncatlab/nlab-content/pages/5/9/0/0/95/content.md

 #Contents#
-* automatic table of contents goes here
+* table of contents
 {:toc}

 ## Idea

-...
+Essentially another term for [[Euler characteristic]].
+See there for more.

 ## Definition